Last day..bring it on!

 Kingston University, London

-Favourite thing to do in science: Use it to cook well/show-off
+Favourite thing to do in my job Favourite thing to do in science: Use it to cook well/show-off

 A very happy person, with a great job but too many hobbies, with an incredible wife, great family and friends.